cs481-ekh/s22-beima/docs/Initial Setup/InitialSetup.md

 Install a git client for Windows
 Install Node JS
-Install visual studio 2022+ for .Net 6 functionality Install MongoDb and Mongo Compass (included with download)
+Install Visual Studio 2022+ for .Net 6 functionality Install MongoDb and Mongo Compass (GUI to view the database) Install Minio

 Clone project into chosen location